kukuu/microfrontends/README.md

 # Microfrontends

-Micro frontends is a front-end web development pattern in which a single application may be built from disparate builds - different programming client side languages.
+Micro frontends is a front-end web development pattern in which a single application may be built from disparate builds.
+Effectively using different client side programming languages.
 It is analogous to a microservices approach but for client-side single-page applications written in JavaScript.
 It is a solution to de-composition and routing for multiple front-end applications.

 Using microfrontends different sections of a single Web application can be built using different client side libraries ie React, Vue, Svelte, Angular per se.